Sun-Lab-NBB/ataraxis-time/README.md

 - ```tox -e build``` Builds the sdist and binary wheels for the library for all architectures supported by the host machine and saves them to the '/dist' directory.
 - ```tox -e upload``` Uploads the sdist and wheels to PIP using twine, if they have not yet been uploaded.
+Optionally use ```tox -e upload -- --replace-token true``` to replace the token stored in .pypirc file.
 - ```tox -e recipe``` Uses Grayskull to generate the conda-forge recipe from the latest available PIP-distribution.
 Assumes sdist is included with binary wheels when they are uploaded to PIP.
 - ```tox -e export-env``` Exports the os-specific local conda development environment as a .yml and spec.txt file to the